Joseph Smith: Early years (1805–1827)

-When he proposed marriage, Emma's father, Isaac Hale, objected; he believed Smith had no means to support his daughter and disagreed with Smith's profession as treasure seer.
-Hale also considered Smith a stranger who appeared "careless" and "not very well educated".
-Smith and Emma eloped and married on January 18, 1827, after which the couple began boarding with Smith's parents in Manchester.
-Later that year, when Smith promised to abandon treasure seeking, his father-in-law offered to let the couple live on his property in Harmony and help Smith get started in business.
+Smith and Emma eloped and married on January 18, 1827, over the objections of her father Isaac Hale who regarded Smith as a charlatan.
+The couple began boarding with Smith's parents in Manchester, but after Smith promised to abandon treasure seeking, Hale offered to let the couple live on his property in Harmony and help Smith get started in business.